tve/sensorgnome-control/README.md

 the dashboard and calls the appropriate functions in the rest of the app.
 This avoids having dashboard-specific code strewn around the entire app.

+## RTL-SDR gain setting

+### E4000 tuner

+The E4000 tuner is not so common as it's a discontinued chip, however, Nooelec still has them available to a large degree because they can be tuned to slightly higher frequencies than the more common Rafael Micro tuners (this is of no import to Motus use).

+The E4000 tuner has different tuner gain settings and the driver requires that they be set exactly, otherwise the gain is not changed.
+This is a problem in that the default Sensorgnome acquisitions.json file specifies a gain of 40.2 for all RTL-SDR and that gain is not supported by the E4000.
+The setting needs to be changed, for example to 42.0.

+In addition, the E4000 supports setting 6 IF gain stages (the Rafael Micro tuners have 2 IF stages that are set automatically).
+The internal gain settings can be chosen to have high sensitivity or high linearity, see https://hz.tools/e4k/.
+For Motus use sensitivity is what matters.

+The settings in the acquisitions.json file TvE recommends are 6, 9, 6, 0, 3, 3 for a total 30dB gain.
+Setting this properly requires Sensorgnome V2 build 2024-140 or RC15 or later.
+The default in the driver is 6, 0, 0, 0, 9, 9, which is neither in the list of high sensitivity settings nor high linearity...

+Note that the tuner gain setting is separate and in addition to the 6 IF gain settings.

 ## Analog to Digital inputs

 The CTT SensorStations all have an ADC to measure voltages.